science-machine/biomlbench/biomlbench/tasks/proteingym-dms/TAT_HV1BR_Fernandes_2016/description.md

 This dataset is part of the ProteinGym DMS benchmark, which contains deep mutational scanning datasets that measure protein fitness (in different contexts) for sequence variants of a wide range of proteins.
-This dataset contains only single-substitution variants for the protein HIV tat from the organism Human immunodeficiency virus type 1 group M subtype B (isolate BRU/LAI) (HIV-1).
+This dataset contains single-substitution variants for the protein HIV tat from the organism Human immunodeficiency virus type 1 group M subtype B (isolate BRU/LAI) (HIV-1).
 This protein has Uniprot ID: TAT_HV1BR.

 The DMS selection assay was described as follows: